-Announcing the PhD CoLab pilot program
+Announcing Year 2 of the PhD Collab pilot program

 What is the CoLab PhD pilot?